libsdl-org/sdl12-compat/README.md

 around issues with individual applications, or to better fit your system or preferences.

-These options are all specified as environment variables, and can be set by running your application with them set on the command-line, for example:
+These options argoe all specified as environment variables, and can be set by running your application with them set on the command-line, for example:
 ```
 SDL12COMPAT_HIGHDPI=1 SDL12COMPAT_OPENGL_SCALING=0 %command%